spluta/OversamplingOscillators/README.md

 The latter will create a directory within the build directory that contains everything that needs to be moved into the SC Extensions folder.

-It should build .
+It should build.
 The OS plugins are Oversampled.
 The BL plugins are polynomial bandlimited.

-After building ake sure this directory or all of the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work.
+After building, make sure this directory or all of the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work.
+If you ran --target install, this simply means moving the OversamplingOscillators directory that was created in the build directory to your Extensions folder.

 If downloading a pre-build binary, mac users will need to unquarantine.
-In the terminal, run 'xattr -cr <the_oversampling_oscillators_directory>'
+In the terminal, run 'xattr -c <the_oversampling_oscillators_directory_with_the_scx_files>/*.scx'

 #OversamplingOscillators